 E-mail MeLane David Thibodeaux

 Lane Thibodeaux has practiced law in the Brazos Valley area for twenty four years.
-He holds dual Board Certifications in Criminal Law and Personal Injury Trial Law from the Texas Board of Legal Specialization.
-This combination of dual board certifications is held by only 12 active, licensed attorneys in the State of Texas.
+He holds a Board Certification for Criminal Law from the Texas Board of Legal Specialization.

 Mr. Thibodeaux has tried more than 100 cases to juries in State and Federal court.
 His jury trial experience is diverse.
 His criminal law jury trial experience ranges from defense of capital murder charges to driving while intoxicated cases.
 Mr. Thibodeaux has also served as a Special Prosecutor in both felony and misdemeanor cases in multiple counties in Texas.
 His personal injury jury trial experience is also significant, including a jury verdict in Wise County, Texas that merited inclusion in Verdict Search - Texas as a top ten jury verdict in cases involving injuries caused by a motor vehicle for the year 2009.